My Experience Of M.E. (Post Viral Fatigue)

 I'd dearly love to be able to run and dance and play with Jess in some of her more active games.
 I daydream about longs walks in the countryside (or the town come to that!) and being able to drive wherever I fancy going - no matter how far - or even being able to go up our sloping garden each day BUT, I still maintain that this illness has brought so many positives - many opportunities for friendships such as those long- distance ones with Nancy and Helene, and my lasting one with Scottish deserter Isobel, a chance to revaluate what is important in life and, most of all, the opportunity to be full time mum - which is the single most amazing thing I have ever done.

 Jess, now 2 years old, and I have moved from Baby Signing to dabbling with French (revising rusty GCSE standard, and so keeping brain cells alive, in my case and surprisingly successful and fun for Miss).
 She is also showing a delightful interest in the garden and arty hobbies I love and so, once we have got baby Bump through the first two years, I am hopeful that, as the children get more able to do everyday things for themselves, I'll be able to get stronger and have more energy for the garden and the ducks- whatever the state of my ME by then.

 |To be continued...|

-I'd love to hear from other sufferers.
+I'd love to hear from others living with M.E.
 Send me your comments, questions or advice!

 Click here to view my M.E./CFS links page!